 (A) Each infant shall be provided with a separate crib.
-The center shall have cribs, which meet requirements of this rule, for the total number of infants that the center is licensed to serve.
+The center shall have cribs, which meet requirements of this rule, for the total number of infants that the center is serving.

 (1) Each crib shall be labeled with the infant's name who is assigned to use the crib, and shall be for the infant's exclusive use.